juanarzola/Queried/README.md

 # Queried (Experimental)

-`@Queried` is a SwiftData macro applied to an array property of an object that generates a function that auto-updates it with the latest values of a FetchDescriptor.
+`@Queried` is a SwiftData macro applied to an array property of an object that generates a function that auto-updates it with the latest values of a `FetchDescriptor`.
 This is intended to be used to populate arrays in non-view objects.

 I intend to use this as a proof of concept of how non-View queries could be implemented.

 It uses an internal `SwiftData` notification that the `@Query` macro uses to update views.
-These may break in future SwiftData updates, so use this at your own risk!
+These may break in future `SwiftData` updates, so use this at your own risk!

 Example: